hh-nosql/nosql-material/material/4-mongo-python.md

 > [!TIP]
 > If your want to connect to your cluster in the MongoDB Atlas instead, go trough the [Connect to MongoDB](https://www.mongodb.com/docs/languages/python/pymongo-driver/current/connect/#atlas) guide.
 We want to keep the MongoDB Atlas connection string a secret to avoid unwanted people accessing our database.
 To achieve this, we shouldn't store the connection string in the code, instead we should use an [environment variable](https://www.geeksforgeeks.org/using-python-environment-variables-with-python-dotenv/) for the connection string.

-3️⃣ Print all the documents in one of the collections you inserted documents for in the previous section using the [find](https://www.w3schools.com/python/python_mongodb_find.asp) method.
+3️⃣ Print all the documents in one of the collections you inserted documents for in the previous part using the [find](https://www.w3schools.com/python/python_mongodb_find.asp) method.
 You can iterate the return value of the method using a `for` loop.
 The iterated items are [dictionaries](https://www.w3schools.com/python/python_dictionaries.asp) in which the keys match the document's fields:

 ```python
 from pymongo import MongoClient